Community radio in South Africa: Licensing

 Licensing for community radio broadcast services is considered necessary, as it ensures fair and equitable access the radio spectrum.
 Licensing should be designed to support the development of the radio station, which should not restrict them in any way, or to be controlled and monitored by the South African government over broadcast content as well as ownership.
 The entire process should be clear of government interference.
 Licensing procedures should be fair and apparent and set out in law.
 It should be the responsibility of an independent licensing body.
 There should be no unnecessary obstacles that would exclude communities from having a radio broadcaster.
 The process of applying must be responsive to the demands of the community, as it is community based.
 There ought to be no unreasonable technical, economic or other barriers to gain entry for a license.
 Criteria for the station should be primarily based on demonstrating social purpose and benefit and sufficient requirements for the community participation in ownership and function of the service.
+According to the Broadcasting Act no 4 of 1999 a "“community” includes a geographically founded community or any group of persons or sector of the public having a specific, ascertainable common interest".
+This Act furthermore describes "“community broadcasting service” means a broadcasting service which is a) fully controlled by a non-profit entity and carried on for non-profitable purposes; b) serves a particular community; c) encourages members of the community served by it or persons associated with or promoting the interests of such community to d) participate in the selection and provision of programmes to be broadcast in the course of such broadcasting service; and e) may be funded by donations, grants, sponsorships or advertising or membership fees, or by any combination of the aforementioned".